 If you’re interested in the island’s history, check out the guided tours exploring the Dungeness Ruins, Plum Orchard Mansion, and the First African Baptist Church.

 Most visitors take day trips to the island but the adventurous will love camping underneath the stars on the island.
 If you want to experience a luxurious getaway, plan a stay at the all-inclusive Greyfield Inn.
 It was once the home of Lucy Carnegie and now it is a one of a kind hotel with an award-winning chef duo.

 From Karen of Family Travels on a Budget

 The wide, sandy beach of Orange Beach, Alabama on the Gulf Coast is one of the best family-friendly beaches in the United States.
-Located just an hour west of the Pensacola airport and a short drive from Birmingham or New Orleans, Orange Beach is easy to get to.
+Located just an hour west of the Pensacola airport (which is also not far from popular-but-more-expensive beach towns like Destin, Florida) and a short drive from Birmingham or New Orleans, Orange Beach is easy to get to.

 The sandy shore is a big draw to Orange Beach.
 The surf is usually pretty gentle, thanks to the sheltered location of the beach.
 Facing south, the beach offers great sunrises and sunsets.

 Locally owned restaurants in Orange Beach focus on great food, a relaxed atmosphere, and a commitment to local ingredients.
 Attractions include catamaran day cruises, boat rentals, bike rentals, parks, and music venues, which means there is something for everyone to enjoy.
 Hotels, beach condos, and house rentals offer a wide range of lodging options.